-As a general rule, one may only bind oneself in one's own name and for oneself.38 However, some contracts have third-party beneficiaries (third-party provision,39 third-party performance promise,40 mandate,41 commissioning agents,42 etc.).
+As a general rule, one may only bind oneself in one's own name and for oneself;38 however, some contracts have third-party beneficiaries (third-party provisions,39 third-party performance promises,40 mandates,41 commissioning agents,42 etc.).

 i Law governing contract interpretation

-Choice of law provisions willingly inserted in a contract are, in principle, upheld by French courts, for parties are free to determine which law will govern the substance of their contract (lex contractus).
-Said law will also govern its interpretation.
+Choice of law provisions willingly inserted in a contract are, in principle, upheld by French courts, as parties are free to determine which law will govern the substance of their contract (lex contractus).
+That law will also govern its interpretation.

-However, parties may not choose a foreign law solely out of convenience, in order to escape imperative provisions of the law that would otherwise have been naturally applicable.
-In such cases, a court may apply these imperative provisions regardless of the choice of law clause.
+However, parties may not choose a foreign law solely out of convenience to escape imperative provisions of the law that would otherwise have been naturally applicable.
+In those cases, a court may apply those imperative provisions regardless of the choice of law clause.
 In addition, a court may set aside the lex contractus when the results of its application would manifestly contradict the public order of the forum.